ayushchauhan7/Polyrythms-Basic-Project/README.md

 # Polyrhythms Basic Project

 This project is a web-based interactive application that demonstrates polyrhythmic patterns through synchronized audio and visual elements.
-Utilizing HTML and JavaScript, it allows users to experience and understand complex rhythmic structures by visualizing and hearing multiple rhythms played simultaneously.
+Utilizing HTML and JavaScript, it allows users to experience and understand complex rhythmic structures by visualizing and hearing multiple rhythms played simultaneously.

 ## Features